RyanTruran/ToneGenerator/README.md

 ## Features that need to be implemented

-Blocking the Execution of the connect button once the device is connected,
+~~Blocking the Execution of the connect button once the device is connected,~~

 Killing all threads once the application exits.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTg5MzkyMTU5MCwtMTEzMTY0NDIxOCwtMT
+eyJoaXN0b3J5IjpbLTcyMTAyMzAsLTg5MzkyMTU5MCwtMTEzMT
-QyNDc4MTEwMSwtOTUxODI5NzNdfQ==
+Y0NDIxOCwtMTQyNDc4MTEwMSwtOTUxODI5NzNdfQ==
 -->